operator-framework/operator-sdk/README.md

 ## Workflow

-The SDK provides the following workflow to develop a new operator in Go:
+The SDK provides workflows to develop operators in Go or Ansible.

+The following workflow is for a new Go operator:
 1. Create a new operator project using the SDK Command Line Interface(CLI)
 2. Define new resource APIs by adding Custom Resource Definitions(CRD)
 3. Define Controllers to watch and reconcile resources